 Our webmaster, Les Libby, wanted to meet with the committee to discuss changes and updates for our website.
 We also talked about our 55th reunion in 2020, we all know how time flies.
 We are open to suggestions and recommendations for a venue and we look forward to seeing you at our 55th!

 FYI…Scholarship donations are always welcome.
 Please visit lynnenglish1965.info/contact to request a form.

-The first entry is a group of classmates out to lunch.
-If you have something to share, send it to out class email address email@example.com
+As always, if you have something to share, send it to out class email address email@example.com